-(Rev. January 2023) Department of the Treasu Payments Internal Revenue S Step 1: Enter irst name and middle initial Last name (b) So cial security number Personal Information Addre City o ss r town, state, and ZIP code (c) Single or Married filing separatel Married filing jointly or Qualifying Head of household (Check only if y • f keeping up a home for your: self and a a qualifying individual.) ; otherwise, skip to Step 5.
-See pages op , and how to elect to have no federal i Step 2: Income ncome from a job or more than one pension or a pension/annuity.
-See page 2 for examp From a Job Do o only one of the following. and/or (a) Use the estimator at www.irs.gov/W4App for most accurate withholding for this step (and Steps 3-4).
-Multiple Spouse have self-employment income, use this option; or 3-4).
-If you or you Pensions/ Annuities (b) Complete the items below.
-(Including a Spouse's Job/ Pension/ (i) If you (and/or your spouse) have one or more jobs, then enter the total taxable an from all jobs, plus any income entered on Form W-4, Step 4(a), for the jobs deductions entered on Form W-4, Step 4(b), for the jobs.
-Otherwise, enter "-0-" 4(a), for the jobs less s the \$ Annuity) this one, then enter the annuities.
-Otherwise, en se) have any other pensions/annuities the total annual taxable payments from a ter "-0-" all lower-paying pensi ions/ ► (iii) Add the amounts from ite ems (i) and (ii) and enter the total here ▶ 6 w thholding since 2021 or this is new Form W-4P for all other pensions/ar s a new pension/annuity that pays less t ted your withholding since 2019.
-If you h han other(s).
-Submit a a new F Form W-4 for Complete Ste ps 3- 4(b) on this form only if (b)(i) is s blank and this pension/annuity pays th e most annually. omplete Steps 3-4(b) on this f Step 3: lf ,000 or less (\$400,000 or less if married Claim 1 1
+Step 2: Complete this step if you (1) have income from a job or more than one pension/annuity, or (2) are married filing Income jointly and your spouse receives income from a job or a pension/annuity.
+See page 2 for examples on how to complete Step 2.
+From a Job and/or Do only one of the following.
+Multiple (a) Use the estimator at www.irs.gov/W4App for the most accurate withholding for this step (and Steps 3-4).
+If you or your spouse have self-employment income, use this option; or (b) Complete the items below.
+Pensions/ Annuities (Including a Spouse's Job/ (i) If you (and/or your spouse) have one or more jobs, then enter the total taxable annual pay from all jobs, plus any income entered on Form W-4, Step 4(a), for the jobs less the deductions entered on Form W-4, Step 4(b), for the jobs.
+Otherwise, enter "-0-" Pension/ Annuity) (ii) If you (and/or your spouse) have any other pensions/annuities that pay less annually than this pension/annuity, then enter the total annual taxable payments from all lower-paying pensions/annuities.
+Otherwise, enter "-0-" (iii) Add the amounts from items (i) and (ii) and enter the total here

+TIP: To be accurate, submit a new Form W-4P for all other pensions/annuities if you haven't updated your withholding since 2021 or this is a new pension/annuity that pays less than the other(s).
+Submit a new Form W-4 for your job(s) if you have not updated your withholding since 2019.

+Complete Steps 3-4(b) on this form only if (b)(i) is blank and this pension/annuity pays the most annually.
+Otherwise, do not complete Steps 3-4(b) on this form.

-Step 3: If your total income will be \$200,000 or less (\$400,000 or less if married filing jointly): Claim Dependent Multiply the number of qualifying children under age 17 by \$2,000 b Dependent and Other Multiply the number of other dependents by \$500 Credits Add other credits, such as foreign tax credit and education tax credits Add the amounts for qualifying children, other dependents, and other credits and enter the total here 3 \$ Step 4 (a) Other income (not from jobs or pension/annuity payments).
-If you want tax withheld (optional): on other income you expect this year that won't have withholding, enter the amount of Other other income here.
-This may include interest, taxable social security, and dividends 4(a) \$ Adjustments (b) Deductions.
-If you expect to claim deductions other than the basic standard deduction and want to reduce your withholding, use the Deductions Worksheet on page 3 and 4(b) \$ (c) Extra withholding.
-Enter any additional tax you want withheld from each payment .
-4(c) \$ Step 5: Sign Here ا
+Step 3: If your total income will be \$200,000 or less (\$400,000 or less if married filing jointly): Claim Multiply the number of qualifying children under age 17 by \$2,000 \$ Dependent and Other Multiply the number of other dependents by \$500 Credits Add other credits, such as foreign tax credit and education tax credits \$ Add the amounts for qualifying children, other dependents, and other credits and enter the total here 3 \$ Step 4 (optional): Other (a) Other income (not from jobs or pension/annuity payments).
+If you want tax withheld on other income you expect this year that won't have withholding, enter the amount of other income here.
+This may include interest, taxable social security, and dividends .
+4(a) \$ Adjustments (b) Deductions.
+If you expect to claim deductions other than the basic standard deduction and want to reduce your withholding, use the Deductions Worksheet on page 3 and enter the result here 4(b) \$ (c) Extra withholding.
+Enter any additional tax you want withheld from each payment 4(c)

-Your signature (This form is not valid unless you sign it.)
-Date
+Step 5: Sign Here Your signature (This form is not valid unless you sign it.)
+Date For Privacy Act and Paperwork Reduction Act Notice, see page 3.
+Cat.
+No. 10225T Form W-4P (2025)